Medical Science (MEDS)

 Credit arranged

 Introduces medical students to continuity of care by working with practicing physicians and coinciding with instruction in communication skills, interviewing techniques, physical examinations, documentation, and clinical reasoning.
 Includes hospital-based patient encounters with an introduction to and the development of the physician role.
 Topics covered in primary and preventative care, geriatrics, rehabilitation, palliative care, behavioral health, and pain management.
-Graded P/F. (Fall only)
+Graded Pass/Fail.
+Typically Offered: Fall.

 Prereqs: Admission to the University of Washington School of Medicine WWAMI program